qiime2/provenance-lib/README.md

 ## About
-provenance_lib parses the computational history ( or "provenance") of QIIME 2 results into a directed graph structure, enabling study validation and automation, and improving collaboration on and reporting of QIIME 2 analyses.
+provenance_lib parses the computational history ( or "provenance") of QIIME 2 results into a directed graph structure, supporting study validation and automation, and improving collaboration on and reporting of QIIME 2 analyses.

 provenance_lib lets you: